fischerling/B12-monitor/README.md

 ## Supported gyms

-The current default gym is the B12 in Tuebingen because this is the gym I am the most interested in but the DAV Bergwelt in Erlangen is supported to.
+The current default gym is the B12 in Tuebingen because this is the gym I am the most interested in but the DAV Bergwelt and Steinbock in Erlangen are supported to.
 Available gyms are defined in `gyms.py`.
 A gym configuration consists of the url were they show their currently available free slots, a regex how to extract the free slots from the retrieved html as well